-The previous day on August 20, the company Geo Power Zagocha entered into an Agreement with the Ministry of Economy for the exploitation of geothermal water at the "Slatina 2" exploitation field for a period of 25 years with the possibility of extension.
-The conclusion of this contract allows the company to carry out operational works.
+The previous day, on 20 August, the company Geo Power Zagocha signed an Agreement for the Exploitation of Geothermal Water with the Ministry of Economy for the "Slatina 2" exploitation field for 25 years, with the possibility of extension.
+Signing this agreement allows the company to carry out exploitation works.

 The planned power of the future power plant is 20MW, making it the largest ORC (Organic Rankine Cycle) power plant in the European Union, and the investment value exceeds 140 million euros.
 ORC technology guarantees a closed, and therefore the cleanest, electricity production system.

 ENNA Group has been developing this project since 2022, and the power plant could begin operations as early as 2028.
 Ivana Ivančić is the director of the company Geo Power Zagocha, and Boris Vidoš is the project manager for the construction of GTE Zagocha.
-They lead Enna's team that has brought the project to its current phase.
+They lead Enna's team, that has brought the project to its current phase.

 An ideal renewable energy source

 Geothermal energy is an ideal renewable energy source.
-It enables to Croatia to use its own electricity production and thereby contributes to the country's energy independence.
+It enables Croatia to use its own electricity production and thereby contributes to the country's energy independence.

-For the local community, GTE is an ideal investment because it occupies a very small land area (the smallest land occupancy relative to its power output, 8 times less than solar and 3.5 times less than wind).
+GTE is an ideal investment for the local community because it occupies a very small land area (the smallest land occupancy relative to its power output, 8 times less than solar and 3.5 times less than wind).

-Geothermal potential of Croatia
+Geothermal Potential of Croatia

-Investment in GTE is significantly greater compared to other renewable energy sources—wind and solar—and the return on investment is longer.
-Now, the advantages of this renewable resource, which Croatia is rich in, even outweigh those obstacles.
-Precisely because of the huge initial investment, only large companies appear as investors in geothermal projects.
-In Croatia, there are only 4 or 5 of them.
-Namely, the cost of constructing a geothermal power plant per 1 MW of installed capacity is more than 6 million EUR, for solar power it is 0.6 million EUR/MW, and for wind power plants 1.3 million EUR/MW.
+Investment in geothermal energy is significantly greater compared to other renewable energy sources, such as wind and solar, and the return on investment takes longer.
+Nonetheless, the advantages of this renewable resource, of which Croatia has an abundance, even outweigh these obstacles.
+Due to the substantial initial investment, only large companies are capable of investing in geothermal projects.
+In Croatia, there are currently only four or five such companies.
+For instance, the cost of constructing a geothermal power plant per megawatt (MW) of installed capacity exceeds €6 million, compared to €0.6 million/MW for solar power and €1.3 million/MW for wind power plants.

-The investigative phase lasts 5 years and is extremely expensive.
-The investment in a single well amounts to around 15 million euros, and typically there are 4 or more wells in one exploration field.
-This phase is also high-risk because the discovery of a geothermal reservoir is not entirely certain.
-Precisely due to the aforementioned risks and the complex structure of the investment itself, geothermal projects are unable to attract bank financing during the exploration phase.
-The exploration phase is fully financed by the investor, while banks are willing to support geothermal projects with loans only once the risky phase has been undertaken, i.e., after the signing of the exploitation agreement and the premium power purchase agreement (PPA).
+The exploratory phase lasts five years and is extremely costly.
+The investment required for a single well is approximately €15 million, and typically four or more wells are needed within a single exploration field.
+This phase is also high-risk, as the discovery of a geothermal reservoir cannot be guaranteed.
+Because of these risks and the complex investment structure, geothermal projects are unable to secure bank financing during the exploration phase.
+This phase must be entirely financed by the investor, while banks are only willing to support geothermal projects with loans after the high-risk phase has been completed—specifically, following the signing of an exploitation agreement and a premium power purchase agreement (PPA).

 Tomislav Bunjevac on Greencajt: The green transition is in full swing!